SweetmanTech/myco-rewards-indexer/README.md

    ```

 3. Set up your environment variables:
-   Create a `.env` file in the root directory and add any necessary environment variables.
+   Copy the `.env.example` file to `.env` in the root directory and add any necessary environment variables.

 ## Usage